knuckleswtf/scribe-docs/laravel/20-migrating-v4.md

 The tool will back up your old config to `config/scribe.php.bak` so you can restore it if something wasn't set correctly.

 :::tip
-If you use multi-docs, you can run the upgrade command for each of your config files, for instance `php artisan scribe:upgrade --config scribe_admin`
+If you use [multi-docs](/laravel/tasks/generating#generating-multiple-docs), you can run the upgrade command for each of your config files, for instance `php artisan scribe:upgrade --config scribe_admin`
 :::

 ## Config file changes
 :::tip
 `php artisan scribe:upgrade` can handle all the changes in this section.
-But we're listing them here for completeness.
+We're listing them here for reference.
 :::

 - A new `examples` key has been added, to configure how Scribe generates examples.
 It comes with two keys: